the1mason/mdpost/README.md

 BUT you can't use nested folders for your posts (at least for now), so every post should be located in the posts folder.*

 # To do

-  - [ ] Static HTML generation instead of dynamic rendering every time
-  - [ ] Multiple DB support using Dapper with automatic migrations (MySQL, PostgreSQL, SQLi)
-  - [ ] RESTFul API
-  - [ ] Add dark theme
+  - [x] Add dark theme
   - [ ] Add CSS for each markup element (tables, checkboxes, etc.)
   - [ ] Docker support
   - [ ] Move configs to appsettings.json file
+  - [ ] ~~Request caching~~ Caching can be done using reverse proxy.
+You don't want to put this app directly to the internet anyway.
+  - [ ] ~~Static HTML generation instead of dynamic rendering every time~~ Feature is basically useless for now
+  - [ ] ~~Multiple DB support using Dapper with automatic migrations (MySQL, PostgreSQL, SQLi)~~ Too complicated for this app.
+We're trying to keep it simple
-  - [ ] Request caching
+  - [ ] ~~RESTFul API~~ Probably later.
+You can just use ftp.